rackerlabs/tofu-openstack-flex-lab/etc/README.md

 Usage: ./lab_domainer.sh --domain <domain> [--environment <environment> default: LAB1]
 ```

-## secrets.yaml
+## secrets.example.yaml

-Changes to this file should not be committed, its presence is to serve as
-an example.
+Copy this to `/etc/genestack/secrets.yaml` if needing to supply
+non-standard secrets to helm during deployments.
+We have a few instances of
+this at the moment.
+Hopefully use of this goes away at some point. **Be
+careful not to commit secrets.yaml.**

 ## Helm install examples